punchbat/Syqpe/README.md

 ### About me

 - 🔭 I’m currently working on my projects
-- 🌱 I’m currently learning TypeScript && Redux, Algoritms
+- 🌱 I’m currently learning (NodeJS: Backend, Redux: StateManagement), Algoritms
 - 👯 I’m looking to collaborate on those who changing the world
 - ⚡ Fun fact: i dont like to be lazy, but iam lazy person